MarioHsiao/Dow-Jones-Infrastructure/docs/DocumentationWebsite/Content/Components/Article/Configuration.md

 #### Rendering the component from a Razor View

-Populate the Article model (either in your controller or model):
+Populate the model with options and data:

+	// Instantiate and fill data
-	var articleDataSet = new ArticleResultSet
+	var data = new ArticleResultSet
 	{
 		// Click on "View Sample Data" to see sample data
 	}

-    var articleModel = new ArticleModel
+	var model = new ArticleModel
 	{
-        ArticleDataSet = articleDataSet,
+		// Set options
 		ShowPostProcessing = true,
 		PostProcessingOptions = new[]
 		{
     		PostProcessingOptions.Print,
     		PostProcessingOptions.Save,
     		PostProcessingOptions.PressClips,